 It’s why magnesium is so widely regarded as the be-all-end-all for anxiety and stress.

 Magnesium glycinate or bisglycinate is supposed to be the best form of magnesium for encouraging the brain into this inhibitory state.
-The rationale: magnesium glycinate / bisglycinate are a magnesium-glycine salt.
+The rationale behind this belief is that magnesium glycinate / bisglycinate are both a magnesium-glycine salt.
 Magnesium helps activate GABA receptors and glycine activates the also-inhibitory glycine receptors.